-In the Park, there are eight conservation areas; Callander, Drymen, Gartmore, Luss, Killin, Milton, St Fillans and Tyndrum. (insert maps)
+In the Park, there are eight conservation areas; Callander, Drymen, Gartmore, Luss, Killin, Milton, St Fillans and Tyndrum.
+To check if your property lies within a conservation area, please check maps contained in Appendix 4.3 to this planning quidance.

-Conservation area protection applies to all of the land within the designated area including not only buildings but also the spaces between them, the landscape and the natural environment, including trees.
+Conservation area protection applies to all of the land within the designated area including not only buildings but also the spaces between them, the landscape, natural environment and trees.
 All these aspects contribute to the special character of each conservation area.

-Our conservation areas policy HEP 2 aims to protect and enhance the special qualities of our conservation areas.
+Our conservation areas policy (Historic Environment Policy 2) aims to protect and enhance the special qualities of our conservation areas.
 Any new development must preserve or enhance the character and appearance of the area and maintain important views towards and within it which contribute to the all-important 'sense of place'.

-Conservation area appraisals are prepared by the National Park and define the special qualities of our conservation areas.
+Conservation area appraisals are prepared by the National Park Authority and define the special qualities of our conservation areas.
 They inform decision making and help develop enhancement schemes.
 So far, we have appraisals for Callander, Killin and St Fillans Conservation Areas and others will be prepared.